Belarus in the Junior Eurovision Song Contest 2018

-Belarus participated in the Junior Eurovision Song Contest 2018 which took place in Minsk, Belarus on 25 November 2018.
+Belarus was represented at the Junior Eurovision Song Contest 2018 which took place in Minsk, Belarus on 25 November 2018.
 The Belarusian entry for the 2018 contest was selected through a national final organised by the Belarusian broadcaster National State Television and Radio Company of the Republic of Belarus.
 It saw ten competing acts participating in a televised production where the winner was determined by a 50/50 combination of votes from a jury made up of music professionals and a public vote.